oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Devices provide programmable infrastructure designed to support performance debugging.
 The API described in this document provides access to these device metrics.
+The intention of this API is to support performance debug and it is not advised to use it in regular execution as overall performance can be negatively impacted.

 | The following diagram illustrates the relationship between the metric
   objects described in this document.